 This is also one of the few cards that you can apply for with a previous bankruptcy or other past credit issues.

 Be advised that this card does come with an annual fee ranging from $35 - $99, depending on your creditworthiness.

 Most Versatile Credit Card: Costco Anywhere Visa

-The Costco Anywhere Visa Card by Citi is on its way, and will "go live" on June 20, 2016.
+The Costco Anywhere Visa Card by Citi went live on June 20, 2016.

 We already ranked it against all other cash back cards, and even compared its rewards program to other popular card to demonstrate how the Costco Anywhere Visa can help you save on common household items.